F. E. Smith, 1st Earl of Birkenhead: Early life and schooling

-Smith was born at 38 Pilgrim Street, Birkenhead in Cheshire, the eldest son and second of five surviving children of Frederick Smith (1845–1888) and Elizabeth (1842–1928), daughter of Edwin Taylor a rate collector, of Birkenhead.
+Smith was born at 38 Pilgrim Street, Birkenhead in Cheshire, the eldest son and second of five surviving children of Frederick Smith (1845–1888), a barrister-at-law, and Elizabeth (1842–1928), daughter of Edwin Taylor, a rate collector, of Birkenhead.
 His father had joined the family business as an estate agent, later becoming a barrister and local Tory politician.
 Frederick Smith senior died at the age of forty-three, only a month after being elected mayor of Birkenhead.

 Smith was educated first at a dame school in Birkenhead, then at Sandringham School in Southport (where he announced, at the age of ten, his ambition to become lord chancellor), and then, having failed the entrance exam for Harrow School, at Birkenhead School (1887–1889).